 - Access to water or carrying water

 You’ve seen it in my Instagram for months now and I LOVE it.
-I was amazed that it could get an accurate heart rate through the watch strap and eliminated the need for the finicky chest straps of other watches.
+In fact, I was amazed that it could get an accurate heart rate through the watch strap and eliminated the need for the finicky chest straps of other watches.

 Heart rate is so important in summer running because you can see that your body is actually working harder and focus on effort over paces.